uswitch/opencensus-clojure/README.md

 (-> handlers
   (wrap-tracing (fn [req] (-> req :uri (str/replace #"/" "🦄")))))

-; The traces are probabilistic by default.
-This will force a sample, so you can actually see things in dev.
-(-> handlers
-  (wrap-tracing (constantly "i-dont-care") (debug-this-request?)))
 ```

 It also adds a tag with the response status by default.